 Hers is not an uncommon story, of the footy lover who yearns to be more than a fan but knows the most intimate vantage point – that of a player – is one they’ll never comfortably occupy.
 The umpiring ranks have long been filled with such devotees.
 Mirabile’s emergence merely reflects that it’s not just in player numbers that female participation is climbing.

-“I found a way to be really up-close to the action,” the 23-year-old University of Melbourne physiotherapy student (pictured below) says of a pursuit that began with the Moorabbin Saints juniors in her early teens, progressed through the local senior competition, and in the historic opening game of the AFL Women’s season saw her toss the ball into the air to start the action as one of the game’s three field umpires.
+“I found a way to be really up-close to the action,” the 23-year-old University of Melbourne physiotherapy student (pictured above) says of a pursuit that began with the Moorabbin Saints juniors in her early teens, progressed through the local senior competition, and in the historic opening game of the AFL Women’s season saw her toss the ball into the air to start the action as one of the game’s three field umpires.

 “I first started to get the sense of it when we went out and an hour-and-a-half before the game, the seats were already filling up,” Mirabile (BSc 2014) says of a Princes Park crowd that surged past all expectations and forced a “house full” sign.